Chapbook: Production and distribution

 Chapbooks were cheap, anonymous publications that were the usual reading material for lower-class people who could not afford books.
 Members of the upper classes occasionally owned chapbooks, and sometimes bound them in leather.
 Printers typically tailored their texts for the popular market.
 Chapbooks were usually between four and twenty-four pages long, and produced on rough paper with crude, frequently recycled, woodcut illustrations.
 Millions of chapbooks were sold each year.
 After 1696, English chapbook peddlers had to be licensed, and 2,500 of them were then authorized, 500 in London alone.
 In France, there were 3,500 licensed colporteurs by 1848, and they sold 40 million books annually.

-The centre of the chapbook and ballad production was London, and until the Great Fire of London in 1666 the printers were based around London Bridge.
-However, a feature of chapbooks is the proliferation of provincial printers, especially in Scotland and Newcastle upon Tyne.
+The centre of the chapbook and ballad production was London, and printers were based around London Bridge until the Great Fire of London in 1666.
+Still, a feature of the emergence of chapbooks is the proliferation of provincial printers, especially in Scotland and Newcastle upon Tyne.
 The first Scottish publication was the tale of Tom Thumb, in 1682.